MrDamiAde/Creating-A-Ticketing-System/README.md

 #### 3. Once the response details is received, it then sends the data to the "Tickets" list and a ticket is created

 ![Screenshot 2024-08-27 163323](https://github.com/user-attachments/assets/c2802026-7a76-4944-b402-fad3258f558e)

+### Step 4: Automatically send an email to the user

+An Email containing details of the ticket is sent directly to the user's email address including the form ID which will act as the ticket number.
+This can then be used as reference.